Migraine Headache or Tension: What’s the Difference?

 - good posture

-If you work at a desk, or a computer, take frequent breaks, stand up and move about, turn your head from side to side, look around the room, roll your shoulders.
-Do whatever you can to try to avoid an uncomfortable position.
+People who work at a desk or computer often notice relief when they take breaks, stand and move about, turn their head from side to side, look around the room, and roll their shoulders to avoid staying in an uncomfortable position.